facebook pixel Skip to main content

 “I have gotten so much out of this fellowship and continue to learn new material… The supervision sessions are always worthwhile.
 The private listserv gives us a site to post clinical questions and concerns, and replies are prompt.
 The community and the course content that this fellowship has provided for me has been invaluable.
 I highly recommend.”

-~ Cherie Elfenbein, MD
+Cherie Elfenbein, MD

 “I highly recommend the Psychiatry Redefined Functional & Integrative Psychiatry Fellowship.
 The content covers biochemical factors, assessments and options for integrative treatment for mental health conditions.
 I am finding the work much more rewarding as I see patients realizing a more robust outcome in their treatments.

-~ Dee Alleckson, PMHNP
+– Dee Alleckson, PMHNP

-“This program provided me with the ability and confidence to offer person-centered care to my patients…I now feel that I can more completely meet my patient’s needs, especially for patients who had struggled to make progress.”
+“This program provided me with the ability and confidence to offer person-centered care to my patients…I now feel that I can more completely meet my patient’s needs, especially for patients who had struggled to make progress”

-~ Rachel Egan, NP
+– Rachel Egan, NP

 Not sure if this Integrative Fellowship is right for you?

 We understand that investing in a professional educational program is a significant decision.
 We want you to feel comfortable before diving in.
-Join Psychiatry Redefined founder Dr. James Greenblatt for a live Q&A or private call to discuss the program, answer questions, and help you determine if the program is a good fit for your clinical goals.
+Join Psychiatry Redefined founder Dr. James Greenblatt for a live Q&A or private phone call to discuss the program, answer questions, and help you determine if the program is a good fit for your clinical goals.

-Book a Private Call with our Founder
+Book a Private Phone Call with Dr. Greenblatt